 Map source: Adam Lewis, “Living on Stolen Land,” Alternatives Journal December 2015

-Our offices are a place where human rights are respected and where LGBTQ+ people, and their friends and allies, are welcome and supported.
+We're here to help enhance and support your wellness in a safe, respectful, and inclusive environment.
+Our offices and spaces are a place where human rights are respected and where 2SLGBTQIA+ people, and their friends and allies, are welcome and supported.